ARMmbed/mbed-client/README.md

 ### Read

-The **Read** operation is used to access the value of a Resource, an array of Resource Instances, an Object Instance or all the Object Instances of an Object.
+The **Read** operation is used to access the value of a Resource, an array of Resource Instances, an Object Instance or all the Object Instances of an Object (TLV format supported).

 The Client API enables you to set the value of resources that can be read by mbed Device server.